flame-engine/flame/packages/flame_devtools/README.md

 list of connectors in the `DevToolsService` class.

-If you want to run with the devtools extension with the simulated mode for faster development, you can use `melos run devtools-simulator` to start the simulated environment and run the devtools extension in the browser.
+If you want to run with the devtools extension with the simulated mode for faster development, you can use `melos devtools-simulator` to start the simulated environment and run the devtools extension in the browser.
 Remember that you have to manually enter the Dart VM Service Connection URI in the simulated devtools environment.